 The philosophy of Bnei Akiva is central to our school and many of our students volunteer as youth leaders, running weekly Shabbat programs, organizing shabbatonim and various other activities.

-The Chessed Committee, organized by Grade 12 students, promotes opportunities for students to get involved in various activities with organizations such as Chai Lifeline, DANI, Zareinu, Yachad, Tomchei Shabbos, Free the Children and Friendship Circle.
+The Chessed Committee, led by Grade 11 and 12 students, promotes opportunities for students to get involved in various activities with organizations such as Chai Lifeline, DANI, Zareinu, Yachad, Tomchei Shabbos, Free the Children and Friendship Circle.
 Yearly programs students participate in include Movember, Sharsheret Pink Day and the Charity Cholent Contest, benefiting Od Yosef Chai.
-The committee also organizes an annual pre-Pesach food drive, collecting food items and money.
+The committee also organizes an annual pre-Pesach food drive, collecting food items and funds.
 Our students then help to package food for Toronto’s needy, participating in the annual Passover Food Drive, organized by the National Council of Jewish Women.

 Musical Activities – Choir, A Cappella Group and Band Our student-run choir performs several times throughout the year,and have performed at community-wide events such as the Yom Hoshoah program and the Mizrachi/Bnei Akiva Yom Hazikaron/Yom Haatzmaut program.
-Recently, choir members started a second group that sings A Cappella-style.
-The a cappella group performed at the school shabbaton and a shabbat at Zichron Yisroel Congregation.
+A few years ago, choir members started a second group that sings A Cappella-style.
+The a cappella group performed at the school shabbaton and have led davening at several shuls in Toronto and Thornhill.

-Students who play an instrument are invited to join the school band which also plays school events including the annual Simchat Beit Hashoeva and school Shabbaton.
+Students who play an instrument are invited to join the school band which also plays school events including the school Shabbaton.
 Outside-of-school performances have included a retirement home and Netivot.

 At the culmination of the school year, Bnei Akiva Schools hosts an Art Exhibition evening.
 The work displayed is a representative survey of all the artwork done throughout the year from all grades at both schools.
 The high quality artwork comprises pieces in painting, sculpture, drawing, printmaking, and multi-media.
 Invitations go out to all Bnei Akiva families, as well as to those in the wider community.
 Visitors typically come away with great enthusiasm and feel inspired by the quality of artists done by our students.